state-adapt/state-adapt/apps/docs2/docs/guide/thinking-reactively/imperative-trap.md

 # The Imperative Trap

+## TLDR

+1. Imperative code is code that modifies things described elsewhere.

-Imperative code doesn't scale with complexity.
+2. Imperative code doesn't scale with complexity, because it scatters and tangles contexts.

-Reactive code is the polar opposite of imperative code; it's extremely difficult to refactor imperative code to reactive code.
+3. Reactive code is the polar opposite of imperative code, so it's extremely difficult to refactor from imperative to reactive code.

-This means that the only way to flexibly adapt with complexity and change is to manage state reactively from the very start of every feature.
+**Conclusion:** To scale with complexity, you have to code reactively from the start.

 ## Definition